 The goal of our conference is to promote undergraduate research in interdisciplinary fields and provide a platform whereby students are able to present their own interdisciplinary work, engage in intellectual dialogue, and interact with other students and professors from Canada and the US.
 This conference will be an outstanding opportunity for all participants to be in an environment that fosters knowledge and creativity.
 We intend to encourage students to transcend the conventional boundaries of art and science and pursue research in new and innovative ways.

 Thomson House Ballroom

-We encourage undergraduates across Canada and the US who wish to present their research projects to submit their applications online by February 20, 2016.
+We encourage undergraduates across Canada and the US who wish to present their research projects to submit their applications online by February 2, 2017.
 As we are promoting the integration of various disciplines, submitted works must combine at least two different topics and, if possible, include topics drawn from both the Arts and the Sciences.
 We also welcome all to simply attend this gathering and be part of this unique opportunity!

 Oral presentations are approximately 15 minutes long including a 5 minute Q&A. A projector and wireless presenter will be provided for the PowerPoint presentation.
 Presenters will be judged on their ability to deliver an engaging, logical, and coherent presentation that can be well understood by a lay audience.